npm/policies/disputes.md

    If you would like to be given control of the package, mention in the email that the current owner can run
    `npm owner add <yourusername> foo` to do so.
 3. After 4 weeks, if the owner has not responded, support will address your request.
 The ultimate outcome is at their discretion and judgement.

+### Organizations

+To dispute an organization name, follow these steps:

+1. Contact support@npmjs.com with the name of the organization, e.g. `@foo`.
+2. Support will contact the organization owner on your behalf requesting the transfer.
+They may at their discretion include you in this dialogue.
+3. After 4 weeks, if the owner has not responded, support will address your request.
+The ultimate outcome is at their discretion and judgement.

+### User names

+To dispute a user name, follow these steps:

+1. Visit the user page at <https://www.npmjs.com/~foo>.
+Their email address is listed on this page.
+2. Send a message to that address and CC <support@npmjs.com>.
+Politely and respectfully explain your request and your desired outcome.
+3. After 4 weeks, if the owner has not responded, support will address your request.
+The ultimate outcome is at their discretion and judgement.

 ## Reasoning